 A Photographers Story at The Out Barn

-And so the evening drew in and the party just went on.
+And so the evening drew in and the party just went on – and on!
 Italian and Mexican food with plenty of champers kept the wedding guests fuelled and so to the cake cutting and first dance.
-Surrounded by everyone the purple lights of The Out Barn provided the perfect ambience saw Ash and Sam take to the oval barn’s intimate dance floor with special moments for the family.
-More partying ensued with people partying on and I was still part of the whole day; swept up in all of the emotion I then took a breather outside and then saw the shot to complete the story.
-The moon gazed down at this wonderful, contemporary wedding venue and the people within it.
-The dark but clear skies above the Clough Bottom and Clitheroe landscape at dusk provided the perfect contrast with the purple lights of the cedar barn.
-Wedding photography is about creating and capturing someones wedding day by telling their story – truly – from beginning to end.
+Surrounded by everyone under the purple lights of The Out Barn, Ash and Sam took to the oval barn’s intimate dance floor and shared special moments with their friends and family.
+As I left them I saw the shot to complete the story.
+The dark moonlit sky provided the perfect contrast with the purple lights of this wonderful, contemporary wedding venue.
+It was a fitting final frame.